irisbaron/loopback-demo-zos/README.md

-de.js on z/OS – Create Rewards Program APIs and deploy it on z/OS
+# Node.js on z/OS – Create Rewards Program APIs and deploy it on z/OS

 # Overview

 In this tutorial, we will build a Node.js backend application on z/OS.
 The application accesses information that resides on z/OS and provides an API that can later be consumed by frontend applications and services.
 This tutorial will highlight the benefits of hosting the Node.js application on z/OS and will provide an introduction to Node.js development for traditional z/OS developers.

 Node.js is a very popular platform for developing scalable enterprise API tier.
 Built upon the JavaScript programming language, Node.js enables millions of developers to build and collaborate across frontend and backend aspects of an application.
 Furthermore, the Node.js community have and continue to develop a plethora of frameworks and modules to enable rich web applications.
 In this tutorial, we will focus on one such open-source framework - LoopBack.
 LoopBack is a highly-extensible, open-source framework, that allows you to create end-to-end REST APIs with minimum coding effort.
 It allows for agile development and quick iterations for expending and growing the enterprise solution.
 As Node.js is platform neutral, the development can be done on any platform independent on the deployment.
 Node.js on z/OS is now a first-class enterprise offering, making it ideal for hosting backend applications which require access to z/OS assets while providing performance, scalability and security.
 In this tutorial we showcase the business challenges that a typical customer on IBM Z might experience.
-We share a case study about a fictitious _Dinosaur_ credit card company, and how they leverage the capabilities of the z/OS system.
+We share a case study about a fictitious _TorCC_ credit card company, and how they leverage the capabilities of the z/OS system.

-The _Dinosaur_ credit card company provides a complex reward system as incentive program for its customers.
+The TorCC credit card company provides a complex reward system as incentive program for its customers.
 It allows members to share their reward points.
 The company wishes to create a backend application that provides an API to query the status of the reward program, based on the member name or set of names.
 The resulting API can then be used by web or mobile applications (the frontend) for members to query the status of their reward points, whether individually or shared.
 It can also be used by other frontend applications, for example, to create internal reports or use analytics to provide recommendations to the members.

 The objective of this application is to enable a highly scalable set of APIs that can support large volumes of concurrent transactions, while ensuring that confidential information, such as user and credit card data are never exposed to an external network or cloud.
-Given the massive volume of data and transactions Dinosaur Credit Card handle, they host the data on z/OS.
+Given the massive volume of data and transactions TorCC Credit Card handle, they host the data on z/OS.
 To provide best security and performance, the company decides to host their back-end application on the same system, the z/OS system, where the data resides.
-Co-location of the application with the data allows Dinosaur Credit Card to take advantage of the high of levels of performance, reliability, security and scalability that z/OS provides, while also benefiting from improved response time and throughput performance accessing the data.
+Co-location of the application with the data allows TorCC Credit Card to take advantage of the high of levels of performance, reliability, security and scalability that z/OS provides, while also benefiting from improved response time and throughput performance accessing the data.
 With sensitive or confidential data hosted on z/OS, co-locating the application on the same platform reduces the risk of data breaches, and avoids the monetary costs of ETL&#39;ing the data.
 If the APIs are well designed, there will be no confidential communication exposed on the external network between the frontend and the backend.

 In addition, having the backend application on the same system as the data will also reduce cost of power, footprint, and cooling and decrease system complexity and management efforts, compared to a solution on a remote or distributed system.